rails/rails/guides/source/action_mailer_basics.md

 Using Action Mailer Helpers
 ---------------------------

-Action Mailer now just inherits from `AbstractController`, so you have access to the same generic helpers as you do in Action Controller.
+Action Mailer now inherits from `AbstractController`, so you have access to the same generic helpers as you do in Action Controller.

 Action Mailer Configuration